What is a corporate hackathon?

 • Attribution ambiguity: unclear what constitutes 'team work' vs 'AI work'

-Mitigation strategies: provide equal AI tool access to all teams, offer pre-hackathon AI training, establish clear attribution requirements, and update assessment criteria to explicitly value human creativity and AI orchestration skill.
+Mitigation strategies: provide equal AI tool access to all teams, offer pre-hackathon AI training, establish clear attribution requirements, and update assessment criteria to use the Nine-Dimension Idea Assessment Model which evaluates opportunity quality, not coding quality.

 • Problem identification: did the team identify a genuinely valuable problem to solve?